-PM Lee Hsien Loong’s speech in Parliament on 27 May 2009
+PM Lee Hsien Loong’s Speech in Parliament on 27 May 2009

-PM Lee Hsien Loong | 27 May 2009
+SM Lee Hsien Loong | 27 May 2009

 Transcript of Prime Minister Lee Hsien Loong’s speech in Parliament on 27 May 2009.